MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 >
 >`Audience: https://api.orginsights.viva.office.com`
 >
->For more information about generating tokens, refer to: [Acquire and cache tokens with Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-acquire-cache-tokens)
+>For more information about generating tokens, see: [Acquire and cache tokens with Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-acquire-cache-tokens)

 ##### Get connector/ping to check if connector is set for a tenant